 Even though I was high on ecstasy, I should have known the jig was up.
 And even though I subconsciously wanted to stop living a lie, it wasn’t right then.
 I was too hungry from an adrenalized day of risk taking and partying.
 I’d forgotten to eat.
 I slid my key card through the lock thinking only about devouring the barbeque on a to-go plate of barbeque in one hand, opening my hotel room with the other.
-With the opening of the door, hunger became the least of my problems.
+With the swing of the door, hunger became the least of my problems.

 Four uniformed cops seized me and introduced my face to the nearest bed and yanked my hands back to cuff me.
 My wrists burned from breaking skin, but I felt lucky anyway.
 If I must be subdued by burly officers of the law, a pillow top mattress in a luxury hotel room was a pleasant place for the indignity.
 I cooperated with the buzz kills in blue, avoiding a tazer shock and earning a loosening of my cuffs.

 I felt immense relief, of all emotions, bordering on gratitude.
 What awaited me was certain to be awful, but at least the stress of living the lie of illicit gains would ease.
 Perhaps my failed life plan could be corrected.

 The Asheville cops that subdued me were dismissed by John Thornmartin, a plainclothes North Carolina Alcohol Law Enforcement officer, and his sidekick.
 “Sorry y’all had to wait around all night, fellas,” he said as they left.

 This pleased me.
 Better the police idling in my room for six hours than harassing my Widespread Panic concert-going brethren as they frolicked about the town.
 I’d “taken one for the team” by accident.

 Officer Thornmartin proved genial; a credit to law enforcement.
 “I’m starving,” I told him.
 “Who knows when I’ll be able to eat again?”